-The Graduate School, on behalf of the Provost’s Interdisciplinary Team, will award Interdisciplinary Doctoral Fellowships (IDF) for 2019-20.
+The Graduate School, on behalf of the Provost’s Interdisciplinary Team, awards Interdisciplinary Doctoral Fellowships (IDF).
 The Interdisciplinary Center for the Study of Global Change (ICGC) is one of the sites eligible to host students for these fellowships.

-- ICGC will review IDF applications and notify applicants of a decision by early November 2018.
-ICGC will provide a letter of support to the Director of Graduate Studies for students it recommends for these fellowships prior to the November 16, 2018 Graduate School deadline.
-Please contact ICGC Director Karen Brown with questions about this process.
-You are encouraged to contact ICGC prior to the deadline date to discuss your interest in the fellowship at ICGC or to discuss possible faculty mentors.
+ICGC will review IDF applications and notify applicants of a decision by early November.
+ICGC will provide a letter of support to the Director of Graduate Studies for students it recommends for these fellowships prior to the November 12, 2021 Graduate School deadline.